 Road 2700-190

-The late spring snow on Road 27 forced me to stop at 1.5 miles before the upper trailhead.
-Trying to continue in the slush probably would’ve given us in trouble.
+The late spring snow on Road 27 had forced me to stop at 1.5 miles before the upper trailhead.
+Trying to continue in the slush would’ve likely gotten is in trouble.
 So we began walking from there.

-We were able to follow the trail for quite a while.
-Then I put on snowshoes before going directly up the slopes.
-It was doable without the gear, but it would’ve taken us longer.
-So I had brought them just in case.
+We were able to stay on the trail for quite a while.
+Later I put on snowshoes before going directly up the hills.
+I could’ve gone up without the gear, but it would’ve taken longer.
+Glad that I had brought them along.

 See more trip photos here.

-Judging from the trail conditions, it hasn’t snowed for some time.
-I also didn’t see any recent tracks.
-So we by ourselves.
+Judging by the trail condition, it hasn’t snowed for some time.
+I also didn’t see any recent tracks, so it was just us here.
 It was a clear day with spectacular views.
 Nearby peaks included Buckhorn Mountain and Maynard Peak.

 See more trip photos here.